NUTRITION

 For example, roughly half the adult population of the Pima tribe in Arizona have developed diabetes.
 This seems to be in response to a modern American diet, and its associated way of life.
 Another group of Pima, which lives in Mexico and still follows a more traditional diet and a less sedentary lifestyle, shows no significant increase in the disease.
 Singapore, with residents of Chinese, Indian and Malay descent who share similar prosperity and eating habits, serves as another interesting example.
 A portion of this ethnically-mixed population is now affected by the formerly uncommon coronary heart disease, but in unequal proportions—a result of a difference in genetic predisposition.

 What is acceptable for one individual may actually harm another, says Ronald Krauss, director of atherosclerosis research at Children's Hospital Oakland, in California.
 Dr Krauss, who also chaired the American Heart Association's dietary guidelines committee in 2000, says its current recommendations benefit most people.
 However, it may be useful for some to adjust their diet based upon their genetic profile.
-“Some healthy people may increase their risk of heart disease with an extremely low fat/high carbohydrate diet”

 Dr Krauss, who has been researching the effects of various types of low-density lipoprotein (LDL), or “bad cholesterol”, suggests that some healthy people may actually increase their risk of heart disease by embarking on an extremely low fat/high carbohydrate diet—something that is sometimes recommended as a way of lowering cholesterol.
 He has found that people with large LDL particles in their blood, a state of affairs that is relatively safe, can develop an abundance of small LDL particles, which is more dangerous, after a few weeks on such a diet.